 Binaural beats meditation is a relatively new development.
-The jury is still out in terms of scientific validation of this style of audio (research is being done), but it has been known to help people drop into deeper states of meditation.
+The jury is still out in terms of scientific validation of this style of audio, but research is being done.
+Still, it has been known to help people drop into deeper states of meditation.

 If you’re just beginning your meditation journey it can be effective to utilize the help of audio to drop into the meditative state of mind.
 Just like mantra meditation, meditation with binaural beats gives your mind something to immediately hook onto.